spinnaker/dcd-spec/README.md

 * `configuration`: A map of pipeline configurations.
 This is a 1-to-1 mapping of the pipeline configuration you'd see in the UI.
 * `stages`: A list of stages in the pipeline.
+* Modules are defined as separate documents below the main template definition.

 ```yaml
 # Configuration